-Palm Tran is Palm Beach County’s Public Transportation provider for fixed route passenger bus service.
+Palm Tran is Palm Beach County’s Public Transportation provider for fixed-route passenger bus service, paratransit service and Go Glades flex-deviated service.
 The Palm Beach TPA works closely with Palm Tran to improve the transit system and provide funding assistance for capital investments in Palm Tran facilities and equipment, including shelters and infrastructure to accommodate system users.

 Tri-Rail is South Florida’s regional commuter rail system that has been in operation since 1989.
 In 2003, SFRTA was created by Florida Statute to expand cooperation between Palm Beach County, Broward County, and Miami-Dade County.
 Today, Tri-Rail spans 71 miles from the Mangonia Park Tri-Rail Station in Palm Beach County to the Miami Intermodal Center in Miami-Dade County.

-Brightline is a private higher-speed intercity passenger rail service that currently serves three (3) stations connecting the downtown areas of Miami, Fort Lauderdale, and West Palm Beach along the Florida East Coast (FEC) railway.
-This is the newest transit system serving South Florida since inception in early 2018.
-Due to the COVID-19 (coronavirus) pandemic, Brightline has suspended its service.
-They have not yet announced when service will be operating again.
+Brightline is a private higher-speed intercity passenger rail service between Miami and West Palm Beach, along the Florida East Coast (FEC) railway.
+This is the newest transit system serving South Florida since its inception in early 2018.
+The newest Orlando station is expected to open September 2023.